dylanvu/MELTGithubWorkshop/README.md

     For example: `git add README.md`

     If you want to add all files in the directory: `git add .`
-2. Commit - "saving" what you changed
+2. Commit - "saving" what you changed.
+Usually this is done when whatever you have seems to work and you want to finalize the change.

     Make sure your code is saved locally on your computer.
 On VS Code, hit CTRL + S on Windows.